Related Subjects:

 Muscles of the Abdomen

-- Rectus Abdominis: Vertical muscles on either side of the midline (linea alba), responsible for flexing the trunk and maintaining posture.
+- Rectus Abdominis: Paired vertical muscles on either side of the midline (linea alba), divided by tendinous intersections into segments ("six-pack"); originates from pubic symphysis and inserts into xiphoid process and costal cartilages; responsible for flexing the trunk, compressing abdominal viscera, and maintaining posture and intra-abdominal pressure.

-- Internal Oblique: Located beneath the external obliques; fibers run upward and medially, aiding in trunk rotation and lateral flexion.
+- Internal Oblique: Located beneath the external obliques, originating from iliac crest and thoracolumbar fascia, inserting into lower ribs and linea alba; fibers run superomedially, aiding in trunk rotation (ipsilateral), lateral flexion, and core stability.

 Vascular Supply